marksmithson/mark.smithson.me/blog/2021-11-15/index.md

 ## Capturing Class Objects

 If reference a class variable, the class is captured and serialised.
+Using this example:

 ```ts
 class Obj {